Glass Insulator Manufacturers

 Elmer, NJ (Mar 1903-Oct 1903)

 This company made two unusual “no-tie” style insulators— the CD 109.5 and CD 206.5 styles.
-Harloe’s embossed marking is a logo consisting of the letters “H I Co” intertwined, above the words “Hawley, PA.
+Harloe’s embossed marking is a logo / monogram consisting of the letters “H I Co” intertwined, above the words “Hawley, PA.
 U.S.A.”.
 Because of the embossing, Harloe insulators are often called “Hawleys” by collectors, although the actual company name was never “Hawley”.
 Ending date of insulator production at Harloe is uncertain but evidently in the 1905-1906 period.
 Harloe operated the Elmer, NJ “lower works” for a short while after the Sterling Glass Company ended it’s operation there.
 (Note: This company should not be confused with another glass company called the “Hawley Glass Company” which was located in Hawley, PA and in operation c.
 1882-c.
 1928, which produced bottles and fruit jars).
 [McDougald-1990: Bob Harding; Ray Klingensmith]

 Hemingray Glass Company